 If you must fully withdraw from UFV for reasons beyond your control, such as an illness or study permit refusal, you have two options:

-You can only obtain a full refund of your tuition fees, less the $150 non-refundable application fee and a $150 administration fee, if:
+You can only obtain a full refund of your tuition fee deposit, less the $150 non-refundable application fee and a $150 administration fee, if you can demonstrate that:

-You must notify UFV International in writing before classes begin and provide either a visa rejection letter from the Canadian Embassy/Consulate, or provide a medical note from a doctor as supporting evidence.
+You must request a refund before classes begin and provide either a visa rejection letter from the Canadian Embassy/Consulate, or provide an official medical note from a doctor as supporting evidence.